Topological Recursion Relations on $\bar{\cal M}_{3,2}$: Topological Recursion Relations on

-(see Section~\ref{sec:taut} for the conventions of dual graphs).
+where a hollow circle $ $ represents a vertex of genus $0$, and $ $ represents a vertex of genus $g \geq 1$.
 Since this graph is a tree, all such curves are of compact type.
 For this stratum to occur in the expression of $\psi_{1}^{2}\, \psi_2$, it must be multiplied by combinations of $\psi$-classes and $\kappa$-classes of degree 2 on the genus-3 component.
 By a result of Yang \cite{Y}, $\kappa$-classes in this expression can be replaced with combinations of $\psi$-classes and fundamental classes of boundary strata.
 On all other boundary strata, all components of curves must have genus at most $2$, therefore $\kappa$ classes again can be represented as linear combinations of $\psi$ classes and fundamental classes of boundary strata (cf. \cite{AC}).
 Therefore, it follows that $\psi_{1}^{2}\, \psi_2$ on $\overline{\cal M}_{3,2}$ can be written as a linear combination of products of the $\psi$ classes and the fundamental classes of some boundary strata.
 By taking into consideration the genus-0 and genus-1 topological recursion relations as well as Mumford's genus-2 relation, we can translate these results into the following universal equations for Gromov-Witten invariants with unknown constants $a_{1}, \ldots, a_{105}$:

 \allowdisplaybreaks

 where $\vw_i$ are arbitrary vector fields on the big phase space.
 The following terms are omitted from this formula due to the lower genus equations:

 The $b_{5}$, $b_{6}$, $b_{7}$ terms in this equation are eliminated using the first derivatives of the WDVV equation.
 To eliminate other terms, we need the Belorousski-Pandharipande equation (abbreviated as BP equation) whose top order terms have the form